Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 The DMV bears the burden of proof, and if any of these conditions were not met, your license may not be suspended.
 However, if you lose the hearing, the DMV will impose a license suspension, which can vary depending on whether it is your first offense or if you refused a chemical test.

-How the Hearing Works
+How the DUI Administrative Hearings Works

 Preparing for Your Hearing